 Essential Fatty Acids (Omega-3 and Omega-6)

-Omega-3 and Omega-6 are essential fatty acids (body can not make on own, must get from diet) and both are important for our health.
-It’s all about the source.
+Omega-3 and Omega-6 are essential fatty acids (body cannot make on own, must get from diet) and both are important for our health.

 Here’s an example of a processed food.
 Mayo is mainly soybean oil which is an unhealthy fat.
 Fat is healthy if you can find a better version with no soy or canola oil.